MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/pay-for-your-subscription.md

 4. If you're not the credit card owner, you can choose a different credit card or [add a new card](add-update-or-remove-credit-card-or-bank-account.md).

-5. After you've updated the credit card information or changed the credit card that is used to pay for the subscription, choose **Submit**.
+5. After you've updated the credit card information or changed the credit card that is used to pay for the subscription, select **Submit**.
 You'll see a confirmation message that says "Your payment method has been updated and all outstanding charges are settled.
 Thank you."

 ## Pay by invoice (check or EFT)